 When there is a concern with a septic system, it doesn't constantly show itself with an apparent sign.
 For instance, just because wastewater is not backing up, does not suggest the drainpipe area is effectively processing the liquids.
-It may work good and properly when conditions are completely dry, however get some additional rain in Chattanooga, Tennessee, and you may face a completely different situation.
+It may work well and properly when conditions are completely dry, however, get some additional rain in Chattanooga, Tennessee, and you may face a completely different situation.